marcjulianschwarz/personio-raycast/README.md

 Track your time for [Personio](https://www.personio.de/) right from whithin Raycast.

-## First start:
+## Getting Started

-You need to have your companies personio _clientid_ & _clientsecret_.
-These can be obtained by your personio admin [Personio](https://developer.personio.de/docs/getting-started-with-the-personio-api?ref=intro).
+1. Obtain your company's Personio **client id** and **client secret** by asking your Personio admin.
+See [Personio API Reference](https://developer.personio.de/docs/getting-started-with-the-personio-api?ref=intro) for more info.

-Next step is to set a timezone from the dropdown menu.
-(If your timezone is not listed contact @marcjulian or @boosteblume.)
+2. Select a timezone from the dropdown menu (create an issue if your timezone is not there yet)

-Last step is to use the 'Find Employee' function and copy your _employeeid_.
-You will need your _employeeid_ the first time you start the other functions.
+3. Use the `Find Employee` command to copy your own **employee id** (press cmd + k an select copy).
+4. Enter your employee id when you use the other commands of the extension

-## Commands:
+## Commands

 ### Find Employee Number

-This command can be used to identify your _employeeid_.
+Use this command to find your employee number.

 ### Attendances

-This command lists your attendances entered in personio in the current year.
+This command lists your attendances entered in Personio in the current year.
+You can select a month from the dropdown menu (cmd + p).

 ### Track Time

-This command can be used to upload your times to personio.
-You can note your times during the day and submit them at the end of the day.
-It requires a **start_time**, **end_time** and **break_time**
+Use this command to track your times during the workday.
+You can enter a start time and break whenever you want.
+If you leave the command it will remember your entries and you can come back to them when the day ends.
+Then simply enter an end time and submit.

 ### Submit Time

-This command can be used to upload your times to personio.
-It should be used to upload time windows in the past.
-It requires a **start_time**, **end_time** and **break_time**.
+Use this command when you want to directly enter an attendance period (e.g. for a past day).